 GenomicsPhylogeneticsSequence analysisGenome analysisGeneticsEvolutionPopulation genetics

-- Evaluation of the mutation rate per site and dN/dS in the genomes of Yersinia enterocolitica(Cyril SAVIN - Yersinia) - Pending
+- Evaluation of the mutation rate per site and dN/dS in the genomes of Yersinia enterocolitica(Cyril SAVIN - Yersinia) - In Progress

 After a Master degree in bioinformatics and biostatistics, I did a PhD in computer science / bioinformatics at University Paris-Sud (now in University Paris-Saclay), where I worked on integration and analysis of comparative genomics data.
 After a postdoc in Lausanne, Switzerland where I worked on small-RNA sequencing data, I joined GenoSplice where I was responsible for the development of bioinformatics projects related to next generation sequencing.
 I joined Institut Pasteur in Nov.
 2015, to work in the Evolutionary Bioinformatics Unit and participate in the development of new tools and algorithms that are able to tackle efficiently the ever increasing amount of sequencing data.

 AlgorithmicsData managementPhylogeneticsSequence analysisDatabaseGenome analysisProgram developmentScientific computingDatabases and ontologiesSequencingWorkflow and pipeline development

 A computer scientist by training, I am applying this knowledge to solve biological problems and am particularly interested in modelling of biological systems, knowledge inference, ontologies and data visualisation.